The hip as the second largest joint in the human body

 Localize hip pain: Where exactly is the pain felt?

-On the one hand, pain in the hip , like all pain, is unpleasant and annoying.
-On the other hand, it limits your movement and also your quality of life.
-It is therefore all the more important that you start looking for the cause so that your hip pain will soon be a thing of the past.
-Hip pain symptoms can occur in very different places on the body and can be due to numerous causes.
+Pain in the hip Like all pain, hip pain is unpleasant and annoying on the one hand.
+On the other hand, it restricts your movement and also your quality of life.
+This makes it all the more important that you start looking for the cause so that your hip pain soon becomes a thing of the past.
+Hip pain symptoms can occur in very different parts of the body and can be caused by numerous factors.

 Hip pain on one side is the rule

 Only very rarely does hip pain occur on both sides.
-As a rule, you feel the hip pain on the right or you notice the hip pain on the left.
+As a rule, you feel the hip pain on the right or you feel the hip pain on the left.
 However, you may also experience pain on both sides.
-In order to choose the right treatment for hip pain, the cause must be clarified.
-Often there is a hip arthrosis.
-In addition, however, an injury, a sciatica syndrome or a herniated disc of the lumbar spine can also trigger the pain.
+To find the right treatment for hip pain the cause must be clarified.
+Hip osteoarthritis is often the cause.
+However, an injury, sciatica syndrome sciatica syndrome or a slipped disc in the lumbar spine can also trigger the pain.

 If pain occurs above the hip, this indicates bursitis.
 The pain is often felt as pulling or stabbing.
-They often start spontaneously after a movement.
-Pain in the hip externally or pain in the hip when lying on the side can also indicate inflammation of the bursa.
+It often sets in spontaneously after a movement.
+Also hip pain on the outside or pain in the hip when lying on the side can also indicate inflammation of the bursa.
 Pain in the hip with radiation into the leg is frequently described.
 This pain is very often caused by a pinched nerve.
-However, radiating pain can also be caused by a herniated disc or hip osteoarthritis: Pain in the lower back, hip and groin, on the other hand, indicates a so-called ISG blockage, in which the sacroiliac joint in the area of the sacrum is blocked and the pain radiates in all directions.
+However, radiating pain can also be caused by a slipped disc or hip arthrosis: Pain in the lower back, hip and groin, on the other hand, indicates a so-called SIJ blockage, where the sacroiliac joint is blocked in the area of the sacrum and the pain radiates in all directions.

 Hip osteoarthritis is one of the most common triggers of pain

-When the trigger for pain in the hip is hip osteoarthritis, the symptoms often develop insidiously over several months.
-In hip osteoarthritis, the cartilage layer that forms a protective cushion for the bones in the hip joint becomes thinner and thinner.
-As a result, the pressure load on the bones increases and the mobility of the hip joint is gradually restricted.
-The first signs are usually pain on movement, which is initially only mild but then becomes increasingly severe.
+If the trigger for pain in the hip is hip arthrosis the symptoms often develop gradually over several months.
+With hip osteoarthritis, the layer of cartilage that forms a protective cushion for the bones in the hip joint becomes thinner and thinner.
+This increases the pressure on the bones and gradually restricts the mobility of the hip joint.
+The first signs are usually pain on movement, which is only mild at first but then becomes increasingly severe.
 In some people, hip osteoarthritis also comes in episodes.
 The pain can radiate into the leg.
-They are often accompanied by joint stiffness as well.
-The best treatment option for osteoarthritis is certain exercises for movement.
+It is often accompanied by stiffness in the joints.
+The best treatment option for osteoarthritis is certain movement exercises.

 The following risk factors promote joint wear: